 Methods and research design

-The research will take the form of a series of workshops.
+The research takes the form of a series of workshops.
 The first workshop will be exploratory and aim to develop hypotheses.
-The second workshop will build on the first, aiming to translate the mechanisms, hypotheses and explanatory contexts into a general analytical framework with a set of case studies
+The second workshop will build on the first, aiming to translate the mechanisms, hypotheses and explanatory contexts into a general analytical framework with a set of case studies.

 How does this project fit within ESID’s research agenda?